 Talking about the dedicated IP, there is one most important rule - it only works if you work.
 You are the master of your success or failure when you use a dedicated IP.
 If you are not willing to add enough effort in the process, or if you are not using the best practices to build your sender reputation, then having a dedicated IP could be something that can harm you.

-Dedicated IPs are usually used by companies that send a lot of emails on a regular basis, i.e. more than 300000 messages a week.
-Since you become the sole influencer to your sender reputation, you need to be confident that your contact list has all the permissions to receive communication from you and is fully engaged.
-If you have a high number of old contacts (higher than average bounce rate of 4% or above) or irregular sending volumes, you should probably stay on a shared IP.
+Dedicated IPs are usually used by companies that send a lot of emails regularly, i.e., more than 300,000 messages a week.
+Since you become the sole influencer of your sender reputation, you need to be confident that your contact list has all the permissions to receive communication from you and is fully engaged.
+If you have a high number of old contacts (higher than the average bounce rate of 7% or above) or irregular sending volumes, you should probably stay on a shared IP.

 If you have a dedicated Account Manager, he can walk you through your options and help you decide what is best for your company at this time.